LeadershipScientificSoftware/LeadershipScientificSoftware.github.io/Meeting13.md

 **Time:** Thursday, June 15, 2023, 3 - 4:30 pm ET

-**Topic:** Updates from Post-ECP Seed Project Community Meetings
+**Topic:** Updates from Post-ECP Seed Project Community Outreach

-**Description:** Many of the Post-ECP Software-Ecosystem Seed Projects have conducted workshops to gather community input and formulate working plans.
-During this panel, these projects will provide an outbriefing of these workshop discussions.
-In opening remarks, the panelists will briefly describe their workshop outcomes.
+**Description:** The Post-ECP Software-Ecosystem Seed Projects have conducted workshops and otherwise reached out to the scientific community to gather input and formulate working plans.
+During this panel, these projects will provide an outbriefing of these  discussions.
+In opening remarks, the panelists will briefly describe their outcomes.
 Then we will open up the discussion for Q&A.

 Panelists, their affiliations, and seed project titles are:

+- Anshu Dubey, Argonne National Lab, _COLABS: Collaboration of Oak Ridge National Lab, LBNL, and ANL for Better Software_
-- Rafael Ferreira da Silva, Oak Ridge National Lab, _Center for Sustaining Workflows and Application Services_
+- Rafael Ferreira da Silva, Oak Ridge National Lab, _SWAS: Center for Sustaining Workflows and Application Services_
 - Terry Jones, Oak Ridge National Lab, _STEP: Sustainable Tools Ecosystem Project_
 - Keita Teranishi, Oak Ridge National Lab, _S4PST: Sustainability for Node Level Programming Systems and Tools_
 - Michael Heroux, Sandia National Labs, _PESO: Toward a Post-ECP Software-Sustainability Organization_
+- Gregory Watson, Oak Ridge National Lab, _OSSF: Open Scientific Software Foundation_

-**Why attend:** To learn about progress made to-date by some of the seed projects during their workshops.
+**Why attend:** To learn about progress made to-date by the seed projects from their outreach activities.

 **Slides:** [LSSw-Panel13.pdf](files/LSSwMeeting13Panel.pdf)